 - Two Lovely Picture Books About the Muslim Faith

-If you need Ramadan books by genre, this collection has picture books, advanced picture books, easy reader, board book, and early chapter book.
+If you need Ramadan books by genre, this collection has picture books, advanced picture books, easy readers, board books, and early chapter books.
 I hope you find what you need to learn about Ramadan.

 A Party in Ramadan by Asma Mobin-Uddin, illustrated by Laura Jacobson

 I really loved this picture book that shows a typical conflict between someone living within two cultures.
 This would be a good picture book for anyone learning about Ramadan as well as celebrating it.

 Leena’s friend Julia is having a birthday party with pony rides but it falls on the first Friday of Ramadan.
 She can squeeze it in before their Ramadan iftar dinner but it’s her first year of fasting.
 It’s hard to fast when all the other kids are having cake and lemonade.